-Each student is given a student identification card which must be worn at all times (above the waist and outside clothing) while the student is attending classes at Angeles Institute and during any Institute activities (clinical, satellite, field trip, etc.).
-If the identification card needs to be replaced there will be a replacement cost of \$5.00.
+Each student is given a student identification card and key card which must be worn at all times (above the waist and outside clothing) while the student is attending classes at Angeles Institute and during any Institute activities (clinical, satellite, field trip, etc.).
+If the identification card needs to be replaced there will be a replacement cost of \$10.00.
+If the key card needs to replaced there will be a replacement cost of \$10.00.